cosmos/sdk-tutorials/README.md

     tags:
       - starport
       - stargate
-  - title: Proof of File Existence
-    desc: Learn how to prove ownership and verify documents by building a PoFE blockchain using Starport.
-    url: /proof-of-file-existence/tutorial/01-intro.html
-    difficulty: beginner
-    tags:
-      - starport
-      - launchpad
   - title: Proof of File Existence Migration
     desc: Efficiently migrate your Cosmos SDK applications or modules from Launchpad to Stargate using Starport.
     url: /launchpad-to-stargate/tutorial/01-introduction.html